 Elizabeth breaks the awkward silence first and, although her heart is racing, she decides to be bold.
 She confides that she knows what Darcy did to save her family, in finding Lydia and bribing Wickham to marry her.
 She extends her gratitude and thanks on behalf of all the Bennets.

 Darcy, unsettled and embarrassed, professes that he didn’t do it for the Bennets… it was only for her.
 With nerves and hope, Darcy asks Elizabeth once again to marry him, promising to drop the subject forever should her second answer be unfavorable.

 Elizabeth, also with nerves and hope, accepts his offer.

 They walk on, with happiness quietly exploding inside them.
 Eventually, they regain their speech, and then find it difficult to stop speaking.

-Tp propose a second time, Darcy attributes his courage to Lady Catherine, of all people.
-After confronting Elizabeth, his irate aunt flew straight to her nephew to repeat everything that had been said.
-When Darcy learned of how Elizabeth refused to promise to never enter into an engagement with him, he was infused with hope.
+To propose a second time, Darcy got his courage from Lady Catherine, of all people.
+After confronting Elizabeth, his irate aunt flew straight to him to repeat every impudent thing Elizabeth said.
+When Darcy learned of how Elizabeth refused to promise never enter into an engagement with him, he was infused with hope.